Ewald Over: The American Civil War

 After the outbreak of the Civil War on September 23, 1861, Ewald Over joined the Union Army at Camp Carlile, Wheeling.
 Upon entering, he became Captain of P. Company, 6th West Virginia Volunteer Infantry, and mustered into service on December 26, 1861.
-Over remained the position of Captain of the company up until becoming military commander of Wheeling on March 4, 1862, and spent some time guarding the Confederate prisoners held in the local makeshift prison, which was previously a theater called "The Athenaeum".
+Over remained the position of Captain of the company up until becoming military commander of Wheeling on March 4, 1862, and spent some time guarding the Confederate prisoners held in the local makeshift prison, which was previously a theater called "The Athenaeum" which served as a feeder to the larger prison, Camp Chase.
+Over recalled the conditions of the military prisoners in an article by the Wheeling Daily Intelligencer as "...a sight to behold."
 He then again became commander of P. Company on April 3, 1862, and escorted a confederate prisoner to Washington D.C.
 Once again, he became the military commander of Wheeling on June 4, 1862.
 It was during this time that Over injured his leg from having it give way while atop a table, carrying ammunition.
 After partially recovering from his injury, on August 31, 1862, Over became Provost-Marshal of Clarksburg, and remained in this position until November 20, 1862, when he then became Assistant Adjutant General of Colonel Wilkinson's brigade.
 He later returned to his post as military commander at Wheeling, on January 10, 1864.
 Shortly after returning to Wheeling, on January 26, 1864, Over encountered Confederate spy Loreta Janeta Velazquez, who persuaded him to grant her transportation on the Baltimore and Ohio Railroad.
 While the documents she presented are unclear, it is known that she carried an order from General Louis H. Pelouze authorizing her travel.
 During the following months, Ewald Over helped advocate for the establishment of a local army hospital in Wheeling, and after its establishment, on April 15, 1864, he appointed Dr. John Kirker, the acting assistant surgeon, to take charge of the hospital.
 The following summer, on June 9, 1864, at 3 o'clock in the afternoon, under the orders of Major General David Hunter, Captain Ewald Over, along with a small cadre soldiers from his company, arrested Lewis Baker and O.S.
-Long, the editors of a Confederate sympathising newspaper called the "Wheeling Daily Register".
-Over remained in his position until November 1, 1864, when he then became Assistant Military Commander of Wheeling before mustering out of the war on December 29, 1864.
+Long, the editors of a Confederate sympathizing newspaper called the "Wheeling Daily Register".
+Over remained in his position until November 1, 1864, when he then became Assistant Military Commander of Wheeling before mustering out of the war on December 29, 1864, upon which he received criticism by the "Wheeling Daily Register" in their newspaper.